RosaChoi/ruby-programming-challenges/README.md

 # Prime Numbers

 Write a method called prime_printer(max) which takes one integer argument.
 It should print out all the prime numbers between 0 and the given argument.

+# Fibonacci

+Write code to print out the first 100 Fibonacci numbers.
+Read more about the Fibonacci sequence here